Skip to content

 Text to Table Icon

-With the Text To Table Converter Add-On, you can effortlessly transform plain text—whether it’s neatly structured like CSV data, basic Markdown tables, or less organized text—into a proper table directly within Google Docs™, Google Slides™, and Google Sheets™.
+With the Text To Table Converter Add-On, you can effortlessly transform plain text into a proper table.
+It handles everything from neatly structured CSV data and basic Markdown tables to less organized text, all directly within Google Docs™, Google Slides™, and Google Sheets™.

 Animation showing Text to Table conversion process